aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 GINGIVITIS is an inflammation of the gums.
 See Pyorrhea, page 305.

-GLAUCOMA is edema in the eyeball and hardening of the conjunct- tiva.
+GLAUCOMA is edema in the eyeball and hardening of the conjuncttiva.
 Eating raw red meat daily helps reverse glaucoma.
 Avoid all cheese for 6 months.
 Eating 1⁄4 cup stone-pressed olive oil daily, several fresh raw tomatoes blended into puree with plenty of unheated honey and a little fresh live hot pepper once or twice daily, and fresh raw fish at least once daily usually heals this condition in several months.
 If you are diabetic, glaucoma is probably due to poorly assimilated or metabolized sugars (see Diabetes, page 258).

 GOITER is the enlargement of the thyroid.
 Eating raw fish everyday for five weeks has corrected this mineral-imbalanced condition and helped fortify the thyroid gland.
 See Thyroid problem, page 315.